Harshad7777/web-development-with-git/124 Creating APIs and backend in Next.js/api-routes/README.md

 px create-next-app@latest

-√ What is your project named? ... my-app
+√ What is your project named? ... app-router
 √ Would you like to use TypeScript? ...
 No /
 √ Would you like to use ESLint? ...  / Yes
 √ Would you like to use Tailwind CSS? ...  / Yes